ninjamuffin10111/hello-1/algorithm.md

     print the message forever
   else if option is '-h'
   else
-    print a plain ol message
+    print a plain 'ol message
 ```